 1) The first three years of life have a unique and formative impact on development, relationships and functioning throughout life.

-2) Service providers require a specific knowledge and skill base to provide care in the area of infant mental health (i.e. prenatal to 36 months.)
+2) Service providers require a specific knowledge and skill base to provide care in the area of infant and early childhood mental health (i.e. prenatal to 60 months/ 5 years.)

 3) Many adverse outcomes can be prevented when parents and other caregivers are provided with support that enables them to be optimally responsive to their infants and young children.

 4) As families have the central role in the lives of their children, it is essential to collaborate with families, to build on their strengths and to reduce their risks.

 5) Services must be sensitive to the diverse needs and coping styles of families from varying cultural and socio-economic backgrounds and to infants and parents who have diverse health and developmental needs.